hep-gc/cloud-scheduler/README.md

 configure itself.
 Nimbus supports this out of the box, but EC2 requires a helper script to accomplish this.
 This section explains how to install it.

-0. Install the EC2 Context Helper script to your machine.
+Install the EC2 Context Helper script to your machine.
 This is a part of the Cloud Scheduler release tarball, and is in the scripts/ec2contexthelper/ directory.

-1. Switch to the ec2contexthelper directory, and run setup.py
+    # /etc/init.d/cloud_scheduler start
     # cd scripts/ec2contexthelper/
     # python setup.py install
     # which contexthelper
-    /usr/bin/contexthelper
+    # /usr/bin/contexthelper

-2. Enable the init script.

     # chkconfig context on

 ## Job Submission